 Who is qualified to apply?: To be considered, you need to meet the following criteria:

-2. Candidates must demonstrate evidence of personal qualities strongly resonating with social entrepreneurship leadership, and illustrate how these have influenced their career path thus far.
+- Candidates must demonstrate evidence of personal qualities strongly resonating with entrepreneurial leadership, and illustrate how these have influenced their career path thus far.
 These qualities include:

-- Single-mindedness and persistence in pursuit of a social benefit goal, including a willingness to face failure and start again
+- Single-mindedness and persistence in pursuit of a social/environmental benefit goal, including a willingness to face failure and start again;

-3. Candidates must demonstrate how a business education can contribute to the wider development of the community they work with in the social entrepreneurship movement.
+- Candidates must demonstrate how a business education can contribute to the wider development of their work.
 They will need to illustrate why a business degree at this stage of their career trajectory can help them amplify their impact.

-4. Candidates must demonstrate some evidence of their need for the scholarship.
+- Candidates must demonstrate some evidence of their need for the Scholarship.
 This may be exhibited, for example, in previous work experiences or personal backgrounds which make self-funding the MBA a significant financial burden.

 Number of Scholarships: No more than five scholarships will be awarded in any year.